 On Twitter, you can either create a separate account for the event (with the event name as the Twitter handle) or opt to just use your existing business account to promote the event.

-For example, I could have created a Twitter account for the upcoming Annual MACsWomen’s Summit & EXPO and use @macswomensummit as the handle.
-I prefer not to do that because MACsWomen’s Group current twitter account and its handle, @MACsWomen, is branding enough and I want to manage everything in one place.
+For example, I could have created a Twitter account for our Annual MACsWomen’s Summit and use @macswomensummit as the handle.
+I prefer not to do that because MACsWomen’s Group current twitter account and its handle, @MACsWomen, is branding enough and I'd rather manage everything in one place.

 You should also ask people to share your event by asking them for a re-tweet.